cl-abba/CanPath_Analyses/README.md

 2) Merge imputed CanPath_GSA + CanPath_Axiom_UKBB + CartaGene
 3) Pruning and QC on imputed genotype data
 4) PCA
-5) Modify the .vcf files to reflect the project: a) Eye colour, b) Hair colour, c) Skin response to the sun
+5) Study Design - Modify the .vcf files to reflect the project: a) Eye colour, b) Hair colour, c) Skin response to the sun
 6) Run the GWAS for the different arrays and models
 7) Run GCTA COJO (conditional analysis) for signficant regions
 8) Run FINEMAP for signficant regions